-This guide outlines the basic rules on classifying and hiring independent contractors, as well as the risks and consequences for a company that use non-employees in foreign countries.
+This guide outlines the basic rules on classifying and hiring independent contractors, as well as the risks and consequences for a company that uses these self-employed individuals in foreign countries.
 At the end of the guide you will find guidance on potential solutions to overcome the challenges of hiring contractors for international work.

 Independent contractors are not employees of the client, as long as they fall within the legal definition of a contractor.
 This definition is subject to interpretation, and will depend on the laws of the country where work is performed.
 The client’s only obligation is to pay the contractor for the agreed work, and once complete there is no further relationship unless a new project is contracted.

 Further, contractors do not receive any of the statutory rights of employees, such as holiday pay, sick leave, health benefits, pension payments and severance pay.
 Contractors are essentially self-employed and responsible for managing their own benefits, tax payments and withholding from income.

 For a business, there can be real advantages to hiring contractors for short term projects or occasional services.
 It can be a cost-efficient method to fill certain roles that do not require a full time employee.
 In general, hiring contractors is less costly than adding employees since there are no contributions required and the expense is fixed by the terms of the contract.